 The loss of materials and time to having to scrap inventory and start over may consume a lot of your limited resources.
 Moreover, a defective product that reaches your customer’s hands can result in lost future revenues, not only from the customer who received the item but also because of negative reviews that customers may leave.

 As such, defective products are costly in more ways than one.
 By working with us, your production process can be analyzed for ways to minimize the number of defects that occur or reach your customers.

 Lean Manufacturing Consultants

 For any business to sustain its operations and grow to fulfill future demands, reducing waste is a must.
-At Design Systems, Inc., we take pride in our role of providing you with lean manufacturing consulting that helps you achieve that.
+Our lean consulting firm takes pride in our role of providing you with lean manufacturing consulting that helps you achieve that.
 Whether you feel your needs are routine or your industry has special considerations, we have the expertise necessary to assist you.
 To learn more about the ways we can serve you, contact us today.